kerriegeil/NMSU-USDA-ARS-AI-Workshops/setup.md

 ## For Mac Machines

+**Please try to troubeshoot installation on your own or with assistance from local IT or other local ARS staff**

 **1) Install Anaconda**

   If you don't already have Anaconda installed, follow the instructions for downloading and installing it (for an individual) at [https://docs.anaconda.com/anaconda/install/mac-os/](https://docs.anaconda.com/anaconda/install/mac-os/).